DS-STAR: Data Science Agent for Solving Diverse Tasks across Heterogeneous Formats and Open-Ended Queries: DS-STAR

-\textbf{Problem setup.} Our goal is to automatically generate a code solution $s$ (\ie, a Python script) that answers query $q$ using a given data files $\mathcal{D}$.
+\textbf{Problem setup.} Our goal is to automatically generate a code solution $s$ (\eg, a Python or SQL script) that answers query $q$ using a given data files $\mathcal{D}$.
 We formulate this as a search problem over the space of all possible scripts, denoted by $\mathcal{S}$.
 The quality of any script $s\in\mathcal{S}$ is evaluated by a scoring function $h(s)$, which measures the correctness of its output, $s(\mathcal{D})$, against a ground-truth answer (\eg, accuracy) where $s(\mathcal{D})$ represents the output generated by executing $s$, which loads the data $\mathcal{D}$ to produce an answer.
-The objective is to identify the $s^{*}$ that is: $s^{*}=\arg\max_{s\in\mathcal{S}}h(s(\mathcal{D})).$
+Therefore, the objective is to identify the $s^{*}$ that is:

 In this paper, we propose a multi-agent framework, $\mathcal{A}$, designed to process the query $q$ and data files $\mathcal{D}$, which may be numerous and in heterogeneous formats.
-This framework is composed of $n$ specialized LLM agents, $\{\mathcal{A}_{i}\}_{i=1}^{n}$, where each agent possesses a distinct functionality, as detailed in the subsequent sections (see Figure~\ref{fig:main_figure} for the problem setup and our agent's overview).
+This framework is composed of $n$ specialized LLM agents, $\{\mathcal{A}_{i}\}_{i=1}^{n}$, where each agent possesses a distinct functionality, as detailed in the subsequent sections (see Figure~\ref{fig:task_examples}(a) for the overview).